EricSpencer00/Dexcom-Statistics/README.md

 # DexcomNumberViewer

 Display your CGM data to your terminal using Python + Pydexcom!
-Optionally, Enter a Twilio Account to send a message to your phone number.
+Optionally, Enter a Twilio API Key to send a message to your phone number.

 A Dexcom account with a physical CGM and data is required for the program to work.
 A Twilio account with working key and messaging number is required for texting support.